-The program leads to a Massachusetts Initial License.
+The program prepares candidates to teach in Grades 1-6.
 The rationale for the program comes from the increasing need for highly qualified teachers whose instruction results in a positive impact in classrooms.
-The goals of the program are to produce teachers who are able to describe, analyze, evaluate and create diverse learning for ALL students that are developmentally appropriate, culturally responsive, and that use researched best practices.
-The focus of the Elementary Education Program is to prepare candidates to give students in grades one through six classrooms the enduring skills to meet 21st Century and College Readiness.
+The goal of the program is to produce teachers who can describe, analyze, evaluate, and create diverse learning that is developmentally appropriate, culturally responsive, and uses research-based best practices.
+The focus of the Elementary Education Program is to prepare candidates to give students in Grades 1-6 classrooms the enduring skills to meet 21st Century and College Readiness.

 Candidates will learn best classroom practices as well as strategies to adapt to diverse classroom cultures and learning capabilities.

 The Elementary Education program prepares candidates for the Massachusetts Initial License, and builds a strong foundation for candidates that in the future will pursue a professional teaching license.

 Successful completion of the Elementary Education program proves you have the necessary adaptive skill set to teach in all elementary schools grades 1-6.

 Pass Communication & Literacy MTEL for admission into the licensure track.
 All candidates must have passed either one of the following courses at the graduate or undergraduate level: Child Development, Child Psychology or Developmental Psychology.